Overview

 A supervisor is anyone who has charge of a workplace or authority over a worker, whether or not they have the word "supervisor" in their job title.

-For example, depending on their work responsibilities someone can be a supervisor under the Occupational Health and Safety Act if they are a:
+For example, depending on their work responsibilities in your workplace someone may be a supervisor under the Occupational Health and Safety Act if they are a:

 • business owner